-Not many people realize this but DIY-ing is a BIG aspect of the prepper lifestyle.
+Not many people realize this, DIY-ing is a BIG aspect of the prepper lifestyle.

 You didn’t really think that those awesome-looking gear holders were bought at Walmart now, did you?
 No, siree.
 That prepper item you’re drooling over is probably customized to perfection, DIY-ed with pride.

-Why Go for "Do It Yourself" (DIY) Projects
+Why Go for “Do It Yourself” (DIY) Survival Projects

-Before recommending WHAT projects you can do on your own, we want to say that there is usually a low with every high.
+Before recommending WHAT survival projects you can do on your own, we want to say there is usually a low with every high.
 That also applies to DIY.
-Here are the pros, and some of the cons you might want to think about:
+Here are the pros and some of the cons you might want to think about:

 You Learn New Skills